maggienesium/COMP3821-Project/README.md

 # COMP3821-Project
 COMP3821 Project 2025T3

+In order to make commits:

+If on Mac: brew install cpplint

+otherwise: pip3 install cpplint

 To test WM:

 Run *make* and then run *./bin/testParse* then choose *n* or *d* for non-deterministic or deterministic option.
 Example output for one of the pcaps: